-- 1. A teacher with a valid bachelor's-level professional educator certificate in early childhood education and a valid master's-level professional educator certificate in reading may be admitted to a Class AA program in early childhood education.
-A teacher with a valid bachelor's-level professional educator certificate in elementary education and a valid master's-level professional educator certificate in reading may be admitted to a Class AA program in elementary education. - 2.
-A teacher with a valid bachelor's-level professional educator certificate in any teaching field and a valid master's-level professional educator certificate in English for speakers of other languages may be admitted to a Class AA program in the same teaching field for which the teacher holds a valid bachelor's-level professional educator certificate.

-3. A teacher with a valid master's level professional educator certificate in a teaching field may be admitted to a Class AA program in special education.
+- A teacher with a valid bachelor's-level professional educator certificate in early childhood education and a valid master's-level professional educator certificate in reading may be admitted to a Class AA program in early childhood education.
+A teacher with a valid bachelor's-level professional educator certificate in elementary education and a valid master's-level professional educator certificate in reading may be admitted to a Class AA program in elementary education. - A teacher with a valid bachelor's-level professional educator certificate in any teaching field and a valid master's-level professional educator certificate in English for speakers of other languages may be admitted to a Class AA program in the same teaching field for which the teacher holds a valid bachelor'slevel professional educator certificate. - 3.
+A teacher with a valid bachelor's level professional educator certificate in English language arts and a valid master's level professional educator certificate in reading may be unconditionally admitted to a Class AA program in English language arts. - 4.
+A teacher with a valid master's level professional educator certificate in a teaching field may be admitted to a Class AA program in special education.